websight-io/docs/docs/docs/developers/development/dialogs/index.md

 Validation in dialog fields is used to verify if the value meets the criteria of the particular field.
 There are two levels:

 ### FrontEnd validation
 Front End validation is done by Atlaskit by default, if the submitted value is obviously incorrect, like a non-number value in NumberField.
-For details please see: https://atlassian.design/components
+You can find more details [here](https://atlassian.design/components).
 ![](dialog-frontend-validation.png)

 ### BackEnd validation